MovieChat: From Dense Token to Sparse Memory for Long Video Understanding: MovieChat

 \subsection{Long-term Memory}

-Long-term memory can effectively avoid the problem of catastrophic knowledge forgetting, which is crucial for processing long videos.
-The features stored in short-term memory are dense tokens, but due to GPU memory and computation cost limitations, directly storing all the tokens dropped from short-term memory into long-term memory buffer in sequence is unavailable.
-Besides, temporally adjacent frames may exhibit significant similarity in the video.
-To this end, we propose a method to merge temporally adjacent similar frames.
-This method transforms the dense tokens to the sparse memory and storing them in long-term memory.
+Long-term memory can effectively avoid the problem of catastrophic knowledge forgetting, which is crucial for handling long video understanding tasks.
+The features stored in short-term memory are dense tokens, but due to the limitations of GPU memory and computation cost, storing all the tokens dropped from short-term memory into long-term memory buffer in sequence is infeasible.
+Besides, we observe significant temporal redundancy in videos, where activities span multiple frames with minimal visual changes.
+To this end, we propose a method to merge adjacent similar frames to simplify video feature representation and accelerate video encoding.
+This method transforms the dense tokens to the sparse memories, which are stored in long-term memory.

-To be specific, as shown in Algorithm~\ref{alg:longterm}, we conduct memory consolidation by merging the most similar tokens in the adjacent frames following ToMe~\cite{bolya2022token}.
-We found that the token enbedding in transformers already summarize the information of each frame for use in cos similarity $s$ as:
+To be specific, as shown in Algorithm~\ref{alg:longterm}, we conduct memory consolidation by merging the most similar tokens in the adjacent frames following ToMe~\cite{bolya2022token} periodically.
+We find that the token embedding in Transformer already summarize the information of each frame for using in calculating the average cosine similarity $s$ of $N$ embedded tokens:

-We iteratively conduct this operation until the token count reaches the value set for each consolidation operation.
+Our goal is to keep $R_{L}$ frames after every merge operation, which also embeds rich information stored in the long-term memory. $R_{L}$ is the hyper-parameter to control the trade-offs between performance and efficiency.
+Therefore, we greedily merge each set of adjacent frames with the highest similarity via weighted averaging.
+The merge operation is iteratively conducted until the token count reaches the predefined value set $R_{L}$ for each consolidation operation, resulting in the output video feature $\mathbf{v'} \in \mathbb{Z}^{R_{L}\times 3 \times H \times W}$ (operational details in appendix).
+The above algorithm is parameter-free, and can be easily plugged into a frame-based video encoder.
+Although the frame similarity calculation brings additional computing overhead, it is negligible compared to the efficiency gained by reducing stored frames.

-\paragraph{Extend positional encoding.} For long-term memory, the number of tokens exceeds the maximum length of the pre-trained model positional encoding.
-Our model utilizes the positional encoding mechanism following BERT~\cite{kenton2019bert}, which results in a portion exceeding the length threshold $n$ without available positional encoding.
-In order to handle long enough long memory, we adopted the hierarchical decomposed positional encoding method proposed by Su~\etal~\cite{pos}, extending the absolute positional encoding of length $n$ to $n^2$.
+\paragraph{Extend positional encoding.} For long-term memory, the number of tokens exceeds the maximum length of the positional encoding from the pre-trained model.
+Thus, our model utilizes the positional encoding mechanism following BERT~\cite{kenton2019bert}, which results in a portion exceeding the length threshold $n$ without available positional encoding.
+In order to handle long enough long memory, we adopt the hierarchically decomposed positional encoding method proposed by Su~\etal~\cite{pos}, which allows to extend the absolute positional encoding of length from $n$ to $n^2$.